Senior Vice-President and Chief Corporate Officer

 Prior to this, she was vice-president safety, health, environment, quality and regulatory relations (2008 to 2011).
 She led the company through an increasingly complex regulatory world while ensuring the company’s SHEQ processes and systems received the focus required as they underpin our goal of operational excellence and enhanced communications and relationships with the company’s regulators.

 As vice-president investor, corporate and government relations (2005 to 2008), she was responsible for managing Cameco’s communications programs and guiding the company’s efforts in building and enhancing relationships with its major stakeholders.
 In addition to these vice-president roles, Alice has experience in marketing, corporate development and strategic planning.

-Before coming to Cameco (and one its predecessor companies, Saskatchewan Mining Development Corporation), Alice held part time positions as a sessional lecturer at the University of Saskatchewan, an economics instructor at SIAST, a CRA auditor and a marketing consultant for a small, local organization.
+Before joining Cameco (and one its predecessor companies, Saskatchewan Mining Development Corporation), Alice held part time positions as a sessional lecturer at the University of Saskatchewan, an economics instructor at Saskatchewan Polytechnic, a CRA auditor and a marketing consultant for a small, local organization.

-In 2012, Alice was named as one of SaskBusiness's 2012 Women of Influence.
-She is a former mentee in Catalyst's Women on Board Mentoring Program.
+She is a tireless advocate for advancing women and championing inclusion in the workplace.
+In recognition of these efforts, she received a Catalyst Champions Business Leader award in 2021.
 In 2018, she was named a Diversity 50 Board Ready Candidate by the Canadian Board Diversity Council and an Alumni of Influence by the University of Saskatchewan’s College of Arts and Science.